"History never looks like history,

 1914 Map of Darrtown

-ABOVE: These are images of the cover and the title page of a 1914 Butler County (Ohio) atlas.
-The atlas contains the Darrtown map that appears below.
-Mr. Albert Lindley purchased the atlas at a Hamilton, Ohio garage sale in the 1980's.
+BELOW: These images display a 1914 atlas that Mr. Albert Lindley purchased at a Hamilton, Ohio garage sale in the 1980's.
 The atlas measures approximately 18 inches wide by 21 inches long.

-BELOW: This is an image of the map of Darrtown as it appears on page 60 in the 1914 atlas.
-The map displays names and locations of landowners and landmarks in 1914.
+BELOW: This is an image of the map of Darrtown, as it appears on page 60, in the 1914 atlas.

-Webmaster Note: The numerals within brackets (below) correlate with the numerals that appear on the map at the right.
+Webmaster Note: The following enumerated items correlate with the bracketed numerals that appear on the map above.

 This Hiram Darr property is the (probable) site of John Darr's home and the land that Harry Teckman purchased for the construction of his home.